 The value of in-place leases and unamortized lease origination costs are amortized to expense over the remaining term of the respective leases, which generally range from 10 to 15 years.
 The value of customer relationship intangibles, which is the benefit to the Company resulting from the likelihood of an existing tenant renewing its lease, are amortized to expense over the remaining term and any anticipated renewal periods in the respective leases, but in no event does the amortization period for intangible assets exceed the remaining depreciable life of the building.
 Should a tenant terminate its lease, the unamortized portion of the above-market and below-market lease values, in-place lease values, unamortized lease origination costs and customer relationship intangibles will be immediately charged to the related income or expense.
-Total amortization expense related to these intangible assets, including discontinued operations, was approximately \$0.9 million for the three and six months ended June 30, 2008, respectively.
+Total amortization expense related to these intangible assets, including discontinued operations, was approximately \$0.9 million and \$2.8 million for both the three and nine months ended September 30, 2009 and 2008, respectively.